monsoonmaelstrom/book2/book2.md

 “We need to stop and get food,” I say.
 “Some sandwiches or something we can eat on the move.”

 “Hand pies?”
-Giorgi asks with a gleam in his eye.
+Giorgi asks with a gleam in his brown eyes.

 “I hate hand pies.”